Bulgarian Eagle

 Bulgarian Eagle was an aircraft-crew-maintenance-insurance (ACMI) carrier founded in 2017.
 It was a subsidiary of Germania and was founded to increase Germania's presence in the wet-lease market.

 History

-Bulgarian Eagle received its Air Operator's Certificate on July 31, 2017.

-Between August 2017 and February 2019, Bulgarian Eagle operated flights for the Germania Group with 2 Airbus A319 aircraft wearing the Germania livery with the inscription "Operated by Bulgarian Eagle" on the fuselage.
+Bulgarian Eagle received its Air Operator's Certificate on July 31, 2017 and started operations in the following month.
+Until February 2019, the air carrier operated flights for Germania Group with two Airbus A319 aircraft in full Germania livery with the inscription "Operated by Bulgarian Eagle" on the fuselage.
 The airline planned to operate scheduled flights in the future.
 Following the insolvency of Germania in February 2019, Bulgarian Eagle ceased all operations.